 Rollie Lal is an immigrant from India

-Fellowship awarded to support work towards a PhD in International Affairs at Johns Hopkins University
+Fellowship awarded to support work towards a PhD in International Relations at Johns Hopkins University

 Rollie was born in India and came to the US when she was one year old.